WPStore/google-analytics-mu/readme.txt

 Have a look at the [Roadmap](https://github.com/Foe-Services-Labs/Google-Analytics-MU#roadmap) at GitHub

 = Where can I get help? =
+Visit the [Issue tracker at GitHub](https://github.com/Foe-Services-Labs/Google-Analytics-MU/issues) to get help and post all other issues.
-Post help requests in the [Support](http://wordpress.org/support/plugin/google-analytics-mu) section here at WordPress.org.
+Please do not use the support section here at WordPress.org.
-For feature requests or technical/code issues please use the [Issue tracker at GitHub](https://github.com/Foe-Services-Labs/Google-Analytics-MU/issues)!

-== Screenshots ==

-1.

 == Changelog ==

+= 2.3 =
+* ADDED tabbed network settings
+* minor styling improments

 = 2.2.1 =
 * non critical update